noxoua/filament-activity-log/README.md

 public static ?array $relations = ['roles', 'media'];
 ```

+#### Resource with pages

+When your Filament resource uses separate pages for creating and editing records, you can enable activity logging with the following methods:

-#### CreateRecord
+##### CreateRecord

-To enable activity logging when creating records in Filament, you can use the `LogCreateRecord` trait.
-Here's how you can use it in your `CreateRecord` class:
+To enable activity logging when creating records in Filament, you should use the `LogCreateRecord` trait in your `CreateRecord` class as follows:

 ```php
 use Noxo\FilamentActivityLog\Concerns\Resource\LogCreateRecord;